Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/26/22

 Jonathan Shavit:
-- changed the HUD so it displays the heart sprites instead of using circles
+- Changed the HUD so it displays the heart sprites instead of using circles
-- changed the minimap so it only displays explored rooms or rooms neighboring explored rooms. also added a debug version of the displayMiniMap method to outline unexplored rooms (and show their pins)
+- Changed the minimap so it only displays explored rooms or rooms neighboring explored rooms. also added a debug version of the displayMiniMap method to outline unexplored rooms (and show their pins)

 Karen Shekyan:
 - Made doors generate in each room upon dungeon generation.